Microservice Incident Response can be Complicated

-Microservice Service Catalog, or sometimes referred to as a microservice catalog, is an essential tool for support teams managing incident responses in a microservice architecture.
-When shifting from a monolithic architecture to cloud native computing, we break up our big fat binaries into ‘bounded context’ services.
+Microservice Service Catalog, or sometimes referred to as a microservice catalog, is an essential tool for support teams managing incident responses for microservice applications.
+When shifting from a monolithic architecture to cloud-native computing, we break up our big fat binaries into ‘bounded context’ services.
 These services can be shared across teams and clusters.
-By doing so, we can allow a single microservice to auto scale super efficiently and create a shared services architecture that leads to true business agility.
+By doing so, we can allow a single microservice to auto-scale super efficiently and create a shared services architecture that leads to true business agility.

 But breaking up is hard to do and it disrupts our business as usual, particularly for support teams who need to maintain incident response contracts.
-This is the purpose of a microservice service catalog.
+Imagine needing to support a microservice you know nothing about.
+Who do you call?
+Who else might be impacted?
+This is the purpose of a microservice service catalog for incident response.

-Microservice intelligence such as usage, inventory across clusters, deployment insights and most importantly ownership information is critical for your support teams managing incidences across your cloud native framework.
-Imagine taking a support call on a service you know nothing about or pushing a ticket to an application team that has no insights on why their application is having issues.
-What is needed is a microservice service catalog that provides the information needed to identify what changed and who to call, preferably without having to monitor transactions to determine the ‘usual suspect’ – the last update.
+Microservice incident response intelligence includes information such as who is using the microservice, where the microservice has been deployed, how the microservice was deployed, and most importantly who to call when something goes wrong.
+This data is essential for your support teams managing tickets across your cloud-native framework.
+Imagine taking a support call on a service you have never heard of or pushing a ticket to an application team that has no clue why their application is having issues.
+What is needed is a microservice service catalog that provides ownership information along with the visibility of who else is using it and where else it is running.
+While observability tooling is useful, relying on performance monitoring software as a first resource to track an incident can be difficult and require an expert to track down the issue.
+And observability is done based on a single cluster.
+What is needed is the ability to see what has changed across all clusters to determine the ‘usual suspect’ – the last update.

-For these reasons support teams need insights into what versions of the services are running, how they got deployed, who to call and what applications are impacted.
+For these reasons support teams need insights into microservice versions, how they got deployed, who to call, and what applications are impacted.
 These are the basic elements of a microservice service catalog.

-DeployHub’s microservice service catalog tracks core details needed for your support teams to maintain fast incident responses, reducing mean time to detect (MTTD) and mean time to locate (MTTL).
+DeployHub Pro’s microservice incident response service catalog tracks core details needed for your support teams to maintain fast incident responses, reducing mean time to detect (MTTD) and mean time to locate (MTTL).
 Most important is the insights of the ‘blast radius’ of a single service allowing support teams to proactively notify all teams who rely on a particular service before they also get a call.

-Let’s take a look at how you build out your microservice service catalog in DeployHub, and how DeployHub automatically tracks the updates from your continuous delivery pipeline.
-DeployHub keeps track of the different versions, where they are deployed and who to call and notify if an issue occurs.
+Let’s take a look at how you build out your microservice incident response catalog in DeployHub, and how DeployHub automatically tracks the updates from your continuous delivery pipeline.
+DeployHub keeps track of the different versions, where they are deployed, and who to call and notify if an issue occurs.

 While we do not like the idea of manual entry, we must have a starting point, called a ‘base version.’
 DeployHub needs your microservice developers to register their ‘base version’ of a service to DeployHub.
-Registration assigns the service to a specific ‘domain’ making it easy to find, along with the owners contact info, deployment scripts, and critical key value pairs.
+Registration assigns the service to a specific ‘domain’ making it easy to find, along with the owners contact info, deployment scripts, critical key-value pairs, CVE, Licensing, and Swagger info.

 Once registered, application teams who consume microservices can define a ‘base version’ of their application package, registering their microservice usage.
 With both base versions registered, DeployHub can begin automatically tracking changes.
 Much like checking in your ‘base version’ of your source code, DeployHub uses a versioning engine to perform its version management.

-If an incident occurs, the support team can view a difference report based on the impacted application and environment to determine which microservice is new.
+If an anomaly occurs, the incident response team can view a difference report based on the impacted application and environment to determine which microservice is new.
 Now that they know the difference, support teams have a place to go to inform the microservice owner, and all the consuming application teams that a problem has occurred within minutes of the first incident report.

 - Domain Driven Design Catalog to Tame Microservice Sprawl